-1 (A) Projects that have been constructed and are within the required monitoring period on the 2 effective date of this Rule are eligible for use as alternative buffer mitigation.
-Projects 3 that have completed monitoring and released by the Division on or before the effective 4 date of this Rule are eligible for use as alternative buffer mitigation for a period of 16 5 years from the effective date of this Rule; 6 (B) The mitigation area shall be placed under a perpetual conservation easement or similar 7 legal protection mechanism to provide for protection of the property's nutrient remova 8 and other water quality functions; and 9 (C) A completion bond payable to the Division sufficient to ensure that land purchase 10 construction, monitoring, and maintenance are completed.
+1 (A) Designed that have been sensitively and sensitively a finite of the first set of the fi 1 (A) Projects that have been constructed and are within the required monitoring period on the 2 effective date of this Rule are eligible for use as alternative buffer mitigation.
+Projects 3 that have completed monitoring and released by the Division on or before the effective 4 date of this Rule are eligible for use as alternative buffer mitigation for a period of 10 5 years from the effective date of this Rule; 6 (B) The mitigation area shall be placed under a perpetual conservation easement or similar 7 legal protection mechanism to provide for protection of the property's nutrient removal 8 and other water quality functions; and 9 (C) A completion bond payable to the Division sufficient to ensure that land purchase, 10 construction, monitoring, and maintenance are completed.
 11 (D) A non-wasting endowment or other financial mechanism for perpetual maintenance and 12 protection shall be provided.
-13 (2) ALTERNATIVE BUFFER MITIGATION NON STRUCTURAL, VEGETATIVE OPTIONS 14 (A) (1) Coastal Headwater Stream Mitigation.
+13 (2) ALTERNATIVE BUFFER MITIGATION NON STRUCTURAL, VEGETATIVE OPTIONS 14 (A)(1) Coastal Headwater Stream Mitigation.
 Wooded buffers planted along Outer Coastal Plain 15 headwater stream mitigation sites may also be approved as riparian buffer mitigation credit as long 16 as if the site meets all applicable requirements of Paragraph (i)(n) of this Rule.
-In addition, al 17 success criteria including woody species, stem density, diffuse flow, and stream success criteria 18 specified in the approval of the stream mitigation site by the Division in any required written 19 approval of the site shall be met.
+In addition, all 17 success criteria including woody species, stem density, diffuse flow, and stream success criteria 18 specified in the approval of the stream mitigation site by the Division in any required written 19 approval of the site shall be met.
 The area of the buffer shall be measured perpendicular to the 20 length of the valley being restored.
-The area within the proposed buffer mitigation site shall no 21 also be used as wetland mitigation.
+The area within the proposed buffer mitigation site shall not 21 also be used as wetland mitigation.
 The applicant or mitigation provider shall monitor the site for 22 at least five years from the date of planting by providing and provide annual reports for written 23 Division approval.
 24 (B) (2) Buffer Restoration and Enhancement on Non-Subject Streams.
 Restoration or enhancement of 25 buffers may be conducted on intermittent or perennial streams that are not subject to the applicable 26 riparian buffer rules Rules .0233, .0243, .0250, .0259, .0267, .0607 of this Subchapter.
-These 27 streams shall be confirmed as intermittent or perennial streams by Division staff certified per G.S 28 143-214.25A using the Division publication, Methodology for Identification of Intermittent and 29 Perennial Streams and Their Origins (v.4.11, 2010) available at no cost a 30 http://portal.ncdenr.org/web/wq/swp/ws/401/waterresources/streamdeterminations.
-The proposal 31 shall meet all applicable requirements of Paragraph (i)(n) of this Rule.
-32 (C) (3) Preservation of Buffer on Non-subject streams.
-Preservation of buffers on intermittent of 33 perennial streams that are not subject to the applicable riparian buffer rules Rules .0233, .0243 34 .0250, .0259, .0267, .0607 of this Subchapter may be proposed in order to permanently protect the 35 buffer from cutting, clearing, filling, grading, and similar activities that would affect the 36 functioning of the buffer.
+These 27 streams shall be confirmed as intermittent or perennial streams by Division staff certified per G.S.
+28 143-214.25A using the Division publication, Methodology for Identification of Intermittent and 29 Perennial Streams and Their Origins (v.4.11, 2010) available at no cost at 30 http://portal.ncdenr.org/web/wq/swp/ws/401/waterresources/streamdeterminations.
+The proposal 30 shall meet all applicable requirements of Paragraph $(i)(n)$ of this Rule.
+32 $(\mathbf{C})(3)$ Preservation of Buffer on Non-subject streams.
+Preservation of buffers on intermittent or 33 (C) (3) perennial streams that are not subject to the applicable riparian buffer rules Rules .0233, .0243, 34 25 .0250, .0259, .0267, .0607 of this Subchapter may be proposed in order to permanently protect the 35 buffer from cutting, clearing, filling, grading, and similar activities that would affect the 36 functioning of the buffer.
 These streams shall be confirmed as intermittent or perennial streams by 37 Division staff certified per G.S.
 143-214.25A using the Division publication, Methodology for